 A number of tour companies offer whale watching tours during seasonal migrations of the gray and blue whales.

-Belmont Park San Diego is our seaside amusement park in Mission Beach with (temporarily closed) rides and carnival games.
-Even now, you can still walk around to enjoy some of their outdoor activities like the Midway Games, Tiki Golf, Rock Wall, and The Plunge Pool.
+Belmont Park San Diego is our seaside amusement park in Mission Beach with rides and carnival games.
+You can walk around to enjoy some of their outdoor activities, like the Midway Games, Tiki Golf, Rock Wall, and The Plunge Pool.

 The 3-mile boardwalk that runs between Pacific Beach and Mission Beach is called Ocean Front Walk.
 It’s lined with vacation rentals, hotels, motels, restaurants, and beach bars.
 I like to walk on it but many others choose to bicycle, roller skate, or skateboard.
 You’ll see some colorful characters and occasional buskers.
 The vibe is upbeat, especially in good weather, but eclectic.

-Not only that, but you can bring the whole family.
-Kids love the many outdoor activities like grass mazes and more in Hamilton Children’s Garden.
+You can also bring the whole family.
+Kids love the many outdoor activities, such as grass mazes, in Hamilton Children’s Garden.

 Bonus: Shopping